ibm-cloud-docs/speech-to-text/models-migrate.md

 # Migrating to next-generation models
 {: #models-migrate}

 The {{site.data.keyword.speechtotextfull}} service supports speech recognition with both previous-generation and next-generation models.
 Effective **15 March 2022**, previous-generation models for all languages other than Arabic and Japanese are deprecated.
-The deprecated models remain available until **15 September 2022**, when they will be removed from the service and the documentation.
+The deprecated models remain available until **3 March 2023**, when they will be removed from the service and the documentation.
 {: shortdesc}

 You must migrate your use of any deprecated previous-generation models to the equivalent next-generation models by the end of service date.
 Next-generation models provide appreciably better transcription accuracy and throughput.
 But they currently provide slightly fewer features than previous-generation models.